luciangreen/luciancicd/README.md

 # Caveats

-* Causes of the "1 or more tests failed." error include the first entered algorithm after deleting `tests_x.txt` not passing all tests.
+* Causes of the "1 or more tests failed." error include the first entered algorithm after deleting `Github_lc/tests_*x*.txt` not passing all tests.
 Programs with uninstantiated variables, etc, also cause the error.

 * Intra and some inter-line comments may currently be lost.
 Lucian CI/CD keeps only inter-predicate comments.

 * Writeln and commands that don't produce checkable output are not kept unless they are in `keep1/1` in the `keep.pl` register.

 * Generated code currently loses (newline, etc.) formatting.
-Lucian CI/CD will pretty print the code.
+Lucian CI/CD will pretty print the code later.

 # Tests